zhiyi7/fastify-app/README.md

 This is a simple file-based routing fasitfy application skeleton for JSON API server with some pre-defined features.

-After calling the default exported function, the fastify server will listen on the specified host and port.
-The returned value of the function is a fastify instance.
+After calling the exported `init()` and `start()` functions, the fastify server will listen on the specified host and port.
+The default export is a fastify instance.

 ## File-based routing